 Catherine is a writer, author and actor.
-She has written three books and is working on a novel.
+She has written four books and is working on a novel.
 She has appeared on Luther, Placebo’s For What It’s Worth music video, The Garrick in the West End and many more.
 Film credits include Le Fear, The Sequel, Junkhearts, Prose & Cons and Hugo.
 Catherine also writes reviews, articles and scripts.
 She has a film production company with Steve McAleavy and she directed her first feature film “Prose & Cons” in 2012 and is playing Lady Eleanor in The Secret of Botticelli.
 She likes to spend her free time staring at her son and kissing him while he is still too young to be embarrassed by her.

 Contributing editor and writer Margaret Graham has edited an arts magazine, written short fiction and articles.
 She finally landed on the shiny surface of a publisher’s desk and has written 16 novels, latterly for Random House.
 She has another 3 in the pipeline for them.
 She teaches creative writing, mentors and edits aspiring writers, and recently founded and runs, with Penny Deacon and Jan Speedie, Words for the Wounded (raising money for wounded troops via writing prizes and events).
 She is old enough to know better but frequently goes ‘too far’.
 This has recently taken the form of joining a ukulele band, which will perform at a gig in Christmas.
 The family refuse to be present because the band will also sing.

 Tracy Baines is a successful short story writer and her stories have been published in the UK, Scandinavia, Australia and South Africa.
 She used to squeeze her writing around other business commitments and bringing up her three children – well, it’s two and a half really but she hates the term stepson and is trying to come up with something better: half-son, shared-son, borrowed-son…she hasn’t quite found it yet.